Rakhine State Hluttaw

 Rakhine State Hluttaw (ရခိုင်ပြည်နယ်လွှတ်တော်) is the legislature of the Rakhine State, Myanmar.
 It is a unicameral body, consisting of 47 members, including 35 elected members and 12 military representatives.
 As of February 2016, the Hluttaw was led by speaker San Kyaw Hla of the Arakan National Party (ANP).

-In 2015 general election, the Arakan National Party (ANP) won the most contested seats in the legislature.
-However, the ANP does not hold a majority of seats in the legislature due to the 12 appointed seats for military personnels.
+In 2015 general election, the ANP won the most contested seats in the legislature.
+However, the ANP did not achieve a majority of seats in the legislature due to the 12 appointed seats for military personnel.